CoolBeansProgramming/Bellabeat-Case-Study/README.md

 * Bellabeat membership: Bellabeat also offers a subscription-based membership program for users.
 Membership gives users 24/7 access to fully personalized guidance on nutrition, activity, sleep, health and beauty, and mindfulness based on their lifestyle and goals

+### Business task

-### Business task: Analyze non-Bellabeat smart device data and compare with one Bellabeat product to discover insights to help guide marketing strategies for the company.
+Analyze non-Bellabeat smart device data and compare with one Bellabeat product to discover insights to help guide marketing strategies for the company.

 ### Key Questions